Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 Multiple merits of different locations and types can be purchased.

+### Using Merits

+Most of the time a Merit is just a statement of fact about your character, and should simply shape the story with its presence--Followers will do what you say, wealth backs a bribe attempt with truth, and an ally will generally be helpful if they can be.
+A good rule of thumb is that if the difficulty of the action is less than the rating of the merit, it simply just happens.

+On the rare cases when the outcome is uncertain, an appropriate
+\[Attribute + (Ability or Merit rating)\] may be asked for.
+For example, you may raise a glorious ancient artifact to prove your worth to a crowd with \[Composure + Artifact rating\], attempt to convince an ally to do a dangerous task for you with \[Charisma + Ally\], or know a piece of obscure Lunar history with \[Intelligence + Fact: Silver Pact Member\]

+#### Exhausting Merits

+At the storyteller's discretion, a Merit can be exhausted for a period of time after a large, impactful use of the merit, and be unable to be used except in limited ways.
+For example, after a character with Wealth (4) manages to bribe the Prince of a city into their pocket, the Storyteller declares that this is a serious use of their Wealth merit, and that all significant expenditure of their wealth is now tied up into this one action and must recover.

+The Storyteller designates the length of time the merit is exhausted, though this cannot last longer than a single story.

 <table>
 <tbody>
 <tr class="odd">
 <td><p><strong>Merit Protection</strong></p>
 <p>Merits cannot be removed or canceled <em>permanently</em> by the Storyteller without the Player’s permission, and should be considered under the complete ownership of the Player.
 For example, an Ally should not suddenly turn face and become an antagonist without both the Player agreeing to such a turn of events.</p>
-<p>Temporary restrictions to merits--such as an Ally being unable to help--is explicitly allowed.
+<p>Temporary restrictions to merits—such as an Ally being unable to help in this situation, even if the merit isn’t exhausted—is explicitly allowed.
 However, the Storyteller should always be judicious about such decisions.</p>
 <p>If a Player chooses to lose or downgrade their bought Merits through story means, they are awarded back whatever resources they used to buy or upgrade the Merit.</p>
-<p>The Storyteller may decide to award temporary Merits that are under the full control and whim of the Storyteller--such as a platoon of soldiers as a Command.
+<p>The Storyteller may decide to award temporary Merits that are under the full control and whim of the Storyteller—such as a platoon of soldiers as a Command.
 If appropriate to the story, the Player may purchase control of said Merit at full cost of either xp or Project Points, with Storyteller permission.</p></td>
 </tr>
 </tbody>
 </table>